simphotonics/node/README.md

 <a name="web-page-template"></a>
 ## Web Page Template

-The following example shows how to quickly generate a simple web page layout using SD nodes.
+The following example shows how to quickly generate a simple web page layout using nodes.
 It can be used as a prototype empty HTML document that is later filled with actual web page content.

 ```php
 use Simphotonics\Node\HtmlLeaf;